ManuelRauber/Thinktecture.Abstractions/doc/ReadingFiles.md

 ```

 ### Consider using higher-level abstractions
-Image there is a use case that requires the content of a text file.
+Imagine there's an use case that requires the content of a text file.
 In this case you should consider to make your own abstraction on top of **Thinktecture.Abstractions** that provides a higher-level abstration.
 Let's compare both approaches:

 #### Low-Level API